codayblue/docker-php-nginx/README.md

 ## Usage

-1. Clone this repo (Will change once CI pipeline is built out)
+1. Image is available on docker hub at `codayblue/docker-php-nginx`
 2. Copy or volume your code to `/var/www/html/public` with an `index.php` or if your using a framework with a public dir copy it to `/var/www/html` but make sure it has an `index.php` in the public dir.
 All this can be changed in `/etc/nginx/conf.d/default.conf`, php settings can be changed in the many .ini files.

 You can also extend this image and add extensions and configuration for your needs.